slamora/brackets-wiki/Language-Support.md

 ### Module editor/Editor.js

 * Method `_checkElectricChars` adjusts indentation when blocks are ended. **The characters to detect block boundaries are hard-coded - `]`, `{`, `}` and `)`**

+### Module editor/EditorCommandHandlers

+* Functions `_findCommentStart`, `_findCommentEnd` and `_findNextBlockComment` **use tokens provided by CodeMirror** to search for comment boundaries.
+While the strings they search are provided by a language definition, this prevents us from defining "//~" as the prefix for line comments (like [SciTE](http://www.scintilla.org/SciTE.html) does) because it is not a prefix of the "//" token.
+* Methods `blockCommentPrefixSuffix` and `lineCommentPrefixSuffix` have similar constrains as they navigate by tokens instead of characters.
+In addition they check whether a token's `className` is different from `"comment"`.
+Therefore they **use tokens provided by CodeMirror**.

 ### Module language/CSSUtils